 Ocean Current: Capturing energy from ocean currents

-• Oscillating Hydrofoil (Example of a Reciprocating Device): Similar to an airplane wing but in water; yaw control systems adjusts their angle relative to the water stream, creating lift and drag forces that cause device oscillation; mechanical energy from this oscillation feeds into a power conversion system.
+- Oscillating Hydrofoil (Example of a Reciprocating Device): Similar to an airplane wing but in water: yaw control systems adjust their angle relative to the water stream, creating lift and drag forces that cause device oscillation.
+Mechanical energy from oscillation then feeds into a power conversion system.

 Riverine: Capturing energy from river currents